stephbuon/democracy-lab/README.md

 import os # import the os module os.chdir('democracy-lab') # set working directory to democracy-lab.
 Add path if needed.
 ```

+### Producing and Saving Visualizations

+Research assistants should upload the generated visualizations to Box or hand them to Professor Guldi.

+## Reccomended Coding Practices

+Democracy Lab encourages research assistants to practice clean and consistent coding practices.
+Research assistants are expected to employ [**tidyverse**](https://www.tidyverse.org/) functions and follow Hadley Wickham's [tidyverse style guide](https://style.tidyverse.org/).
+In the event that a **tidyverse** solution is not readily evident but a solution in base R has been found, research assistants may use base R. Again, however, this is not reccomended as

+efficent and transferable among multiple lab mates and future lab mates.

 ## Accessing Data